twintproject/twint-splunk/README.md

    - `./bin/pull.sh [ full ]` - Pull Docker image from Docker Hub.
    - `./bin/run.sh [ full ] args` - Run for production use.
 Additional args should be passed in on the command line.
 - Splunk Management:
-   - `./bin/splunk-start.sh [ --devel ]` - Start a Splunk instance at <a href="https://localhost:8000">https://localhost:8000/</a>.
-Just follow the instructions on configuring Splunk.
-Use `--devel` if you want an interactive shell opened in the container.
+   - `./bin/splunk-start.sh --devel` - Start Splunk Lab in an interactive shell.
+Exiting the shell will terminate the Splunk Lab container.
-   - `./bin/splunk-stop.sh` - Kill the Splunk instance

 ## Bugs/TODO